Elizabeth9-77/Scales-Tails-V2/README.md

 *Site pagination kicks in to display 6 articles per page.
 Arrows at the base of the article section allow users to move forward and back*

-Unregistered Users are free to read the articles and comments left on FreeFido but they cannot 'Like/Comment' them until they have signed up and logged in.
+Unregistered Users are free to read the articles and comments left on Scales & Tails but they cannot 'Like/Comment' them until they have signed up and logged in.

 ![like/comment count under article]()
 *A Likes and Comments counter is visible under every article.
 Logged-In Users can interact by clicking the heart outline to like.
 'Heart outline' icon is replaced by filled Heart icon*